Vistula: Tributaries

 List of right and left tributaries with a nearby city, from source to mouth:

 Climate change and the flooding of the Vistula delta

-According to flood studies carried out by Professor Zbigniew Pruszak, who is the co-author of the scientific paper Implications of SLR and further studies carried out by scientists attending Poland's Final International ASTRA Conference, and predictions stated by climate scientists at the climate change pre-summit in Copenhagen, it is highly likely most of the Vistula Delta region (which is below sea level) will be flooded due to the sea level rise caused by climate change by 2100.
+According to flood studies carried out by Zbigniew Pruszak, who is the co-author of the scientific paper Implications of SLR and further studies carried out by scientists attending Poland's Final International ASTRA Conference, and predictions stated by climate scientists at the climate change pre-summit in Copenhagen, it is highly likely most of the Vistula Delta region (which is below sea level) will be flooded due to the sea level rise caused by climate change by 2100.

 Geological history

 The history of the River Vistula and its valley spans over 2 million years.
 The river is connected to the geological period called the Quaternary, in which distinct cooling of the climate took place.
 In the last million years, an ice sheet entered the area of Poland eight times, bringing along with it changes of reaches of the river.
 In warmer periods, when the ice sheet retreated, the Vistula deepened and widened its valley.
 The river took its present shape within the last 14,000 years, after the complete recession of the Scandinavian ice sheet from the area.
 At present, along with the Vistula valley, erosion of the banks and collecting of new deposits are still occurring.

 As the principal river of Poland, the Vistula is also in the centre of Europe.
 Three principal geographical and geological land masses of the continent meet in its river basin: the Eastern European Plain, Western Europe, and the Alpine zone to which the Alps and the Carpathians belong.
 The Vistula begins in the Carpathian mountains.
 The run and character of the river were shaped by ice sheets flowing down from the Scandinavian peninsula.
 The last ice sheet entered the area of Poland about 20,000 years ago.
 During periods of warmer weather, the ancient Vistula, "Pra-Wisła", searched for the shortest way to the sea—thousands of years ago it flowed into the North Sea somewhere at the latitude of contemporary Scotland.
 The climate of the Vistula valley, its plants, animals, and its very character changed considerably during the process of glacial retreat.